The Oxford Club Guide to Gold: The Owner’s Manual

 Deep underlying forces are forming like a tsunami behind gold…

-• Gold’s role as a safe haven was ignored because of more attractive opportunities for years.
-But now, as the market is buffeted by geopolitics, inflation, staggering debt levels, a pandemic, the first major war in Europe since World War II and more, the world needs a safe haven more than ever.
-As a result, precious metals are looking like an attractive alternative.
+- Gold’s role as a safe haven was ignored because of more attractive opportunities for years.
+But now, as the market is buffeted by geopolitics, inflation, staggering debt levels, the first major war in Europe since World War II, ever-increasing tensions in the Middle East, and more, the world needs a safe haven more than ever.
+As a result, precious metals are looking like an attractive alternative for long-term capital protection.

-• Previously, China’s currency was pegged to the dollar.
-Now that peg is loosening.
+- Previously, China’s currency was pegged to the dollar.
+But that peg has been loosening.
 And China’s government seems to want to loosen it more, a necessary step on the road to economic growth.
 China’s central bank is buying gold as a means of backing up its currency.

-• For years, central banks held open the floodgates to easy money.
-Japan, Switzerland, Germany and the U.S., to name a few, pushed long-term interest rates near zero.
+- For years, central banks held open the floodgates to easy money.
+Japan, Switzerland, Germany, and the U.S., to name a few, pushed long-term interest rates near zero.
 Lower interest rates allow gold to better compete with other interest-paying assets.
-Even as interest rates go up, it will be a long time before gold is truly outperformed by interest-paying assets again.
+Even if interest rates go up, it will be a long time before gold is truly outperformed by interest-paying assets again.

 Another important development is China’s ambition to make the yuan THE world reserve currency – replacing the U.S. dollar in all sorts of international transactions.
 Russia has already made things easier for China on that front by demanding payment in rubles for oil and natural gas.